AJNandi/openauth-invalid-jwt-repro/README.md

 This repo reproduces an error with OpenAuth's JWT verification in the jwt-api example.

-I used same code from 3 examples.
-The react client, the bun authorizer, and the jwt-api.
+I used same code from 3 of the examples in the repo:
+- React client
+- Bun authorizer
+- jwt-api

 Two differences
 - Uses pnpm to organize the code as a monorepo